maxmahlke/classy/docs/data.rst

   .. tab-item :: python

-     The ``classy.spectra()`` function accpets the name, number, or designation of any asteroid and retrieves the available spectra of the asteroid from the online repositories.
+     The ``classy.Spectra()`` class accpets the name, number, or designation of any asteroid and retrieves the available spectra of the asteroid from the online repositories.
 It returns a list of ``classy.Spectrum`` objects, which are discussed :ref:`later<core>`.
 The data and metadata are accessible via attributes of the same name

      .. code-block:: python

        >>> import classy
-       >>> spectra = classy.spectra("foshan", source="Gaia")  # 'source' is optional
+       >>> spectra = classy.Spectra("foshan", source="Gaia")  # 'source' is optional
        >>> spec = spectra[0]  # Source 'Gaia' only returns one spectrum
        >>> spec.refl
        array([1.12654897, 0.74284623, 0.86046103, 0.90853702, 1.        ,